Skip to content

 sightlab.setEnvironment(env)

-1. Start Sightlab after whatever event or function starts your session (can use viztask.waitTime(0)) if it starts right away.
-Also can place sightlab.endTrial() where the session ends.
+4. Start Sightlab after whatever event or function starts your session (can use viztask.waitTime(0) if it starts right away).
+Also place sightlab.endTrial() where the session ends.
 Certain functions and code can only be accessible after sightlab.startTrial()

 • yield sightlab.startTrial()